LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 - $\phi$: roll, about the $x''$ axis.

 The order used is yaw-pitch-roll, also called $\psi$-$\theta$-$\phi$ or $z$-$y'$-$x''$ or ZYX.
-As an example of how the order affects the final rotation, here are two rotations done with a yaw of 30&deg; and a roll of -90&deg; (anti-clockwise is positive).
+As an example of how the order affects the final rotation, here are two rotations done with a yaw of 30&deg; and a roll of 90&deg;.
 The left uses the yaw-roll order and the right a roll-yaw order.
 <figure class="post-figure">
 <img class="img-95"
     src="/assets/posts/quaternions/Cruiser_euler.png"